BOOKS

 Creative work

-My current creative project is a book of poems and essayistic fragments, tentatively entitled The Lake, that focuses on the history and tropology of melancholy—a term that has always referred to mood and temperament, but has been variously linked to medical disorders, humors and star alignments, and mythologies across cultures and time periods.
+I have recently finished a book of poems and essayistic fragments, currently entitled The Lake, that focuses on the history and tropology of melancholy.
 While a melancholic disposition has often been associated with artists and thinkers, I have found few works of creative writing that have explicitly interrogated the overdetermined nature of this link—what, in other words, it is about thinking that is either caused by or causes sadness so persistent that it can be classified as disordered.
 A formally innovative work, The Lake weaves together prose segments grounded in historical research with fragmented lyric meditations on the state of affect in the present, arguing in the end that we do not yet know how to read narratives of illness that do not posit an eventual recovery.
+I am now in the early phase of research for a new creative book project that will take as its subject the religious, industrial, and cultural history of Bethlehem, PA.

-The selection of poems below encompasses work from this new project, as well as poems from A Brief History of Fruit.
+The selection of poems below encompasses work from The Lake as well as poems from A Brief History of Fruit.

 Some poems online: